cisco/elsy/docs/contributing.md

-# Contributing to LC
+# Contributing to elsy

-This section describes how to build the `lc` code base.
-If you would like to submit a patch to lc, please submit a PR to the `master` branch.
+This section describes how to build the elsy code base.
+If you would like to submit a patch to elsy, please submit a PR to the `master` branch.

 ## Local Development

-Use `lc` to develop `lc`!
+Use elsy to develop elsy!

-This repo exposes all of the core `lc` tasks for ongoing development:
+This repo exposes all of the core elsy tasks for ongoing development:

 ```
 ## bootstrap repo